 Hi room moms!
 Time to plan a fun holiday party that is simple to put together and totally fun!
 Here is a fun school Christmas party idea that I did for my son’s class last year and the kids had a blast!

 I was asked to organize the winter holiday party for my son’s second grade class.
 We couldn’t call it a “Christmas Party”, since not all the kids were celebrating Christmas, but I came up with an idea that highlighted ALL the winter holidays -Christmas, Hanukkah, Kwanzaa and New Years- and it was tons of fun!
 Here is what we did:

-The Set Up –
+Party Set Up –

 The class was divided in 5 small groups.
 5 stations were set up around the classroom, each dedicated to a different holiday.

 Classmates traveled with their groups to each station and participated in a fun activity highlighting a different holiday at each station.
 We allowed 10 – 15 minutes or so at each table and then rotated clockwise.